sundararajan-rajendr/SONiC/doc/aaa/Persistent HTTP Connections from CLI.md

 This approach is the most secure option, however, it needs heavy modification to klish, and there are several unknowns at this time.

+## No modification - Buzznik

+This approach leaves the design as is for the Buzznik release.
+Every command will continue to create a new HTTPS connection, as it does today, and will tear down the connection on completion of the request.